Shahrullo/full-functional-email-newsletter-api-with-rust/README.md

 |!Documentation will be updated with project along.

+## Project description

 Project is created based on [actix-web](https://github.com/actix/actix-web) framework.

+- Currently two different data sources:
+    - Redis, to store the session state for each user;
+    - Postgres, for everything else

 ## Pre-requisites
 - Rust installed -> [link](https://www.rust-lang.org/tools/install)